CCH-88/A-Movie-DB-with-JDBC/README.md

-# Appendix B Reading data with JDBC
+# A movie DB with Spring and JDBC

 ## Description